ARTICLE I – NAME

 Section 2.
+All dues are annual dues.
+Members may choose to pay them annually or on a monthly basis.
 A member whose annual dues have not been paid by January 15th shall be classified as delinquent.
 If the member’s dues are paid by January 31st, the member shall automatically be reinstated.
 If the member is still delinquent as of February 1st, his/her membership is forfeited.
 Reinstatement may be only on the terms and conditions as provided by the Board of Directors.

 Section 3.
 Upon payment of all dues, current and past, any person may make a written application to be reinstated to membership upon the recommendation of the Board of Directors.

 ARTICLE VI – MANAGEMENT, OFFICERS, BOARD OF DIRECTORS

 Section 1.
 Management.
 The administration and management of this Association shall be controlled by the Board of Directors.